Menu

 "Not for Self, but for All"

-Please join us in Congratulating Gary Smith and thanking him for his service and support of the NHA!
+Please join us in Congratulating Andy Dobson and thanking him for his service and support of the NHA!

 The Haymaker of the Year Award was created and sponsored by Kemin Industries in the early 1980′s Members were asked for nominations at the awards banquet annually.
 In the early 1990′s, the NHA Board of Directors created the Haymaker Award Committee to continue the tradition.